 weren't always based on straightness and fullness, as much as

 that would allow more space for the remaining trees to grow.
 Since her pine

-trees were much taller than we needed for our 10-foot ceiling, we
+trees were far taller than we needed for our 10-foot ceilings, we

-would cut the tree down and then remove only the top 8 or 9 feet,
+would cut the tree down, and then remove only the top 9 feet or so.

 Beautifully decorated Christmas

 After dragging the tree into the back of the car and flagging the

 overhanging tip sticking out the back, we headed back to the city.